 - 3.1 The new Local Plan will provide the strategic framework for the borough, guiding development over the next 15 years.
 The Local Plan plays a key role in facilitating the creation of healthy environments and planning policies can therefore have a long-term impact on residents' health and well-being.
-One of the strategic objectives of the draft Local Plan is 'creating safe, healthy and inclusive communities'.
+One of the strategic objectives of the draft Local Plan is 'creating safe, healthy and inclusive communities.'
 To deliver this strategic objective, the detailed policies should therefore seek to create environments that enable active, resilient and inclusive communities and enable residents to lead healthy lives, recognise the importance of health as a cross-cutting priority and ensure local environmental impacts of development are not detrimental to the health, safety and the amenity of existing and new users or occupiers of a development or the surrounding area. - 3.2 The draft Local Plan is a review of all the policies in the existing Local Plan, which was adopted in 2018, to bring the policies in line with national and regional policy and reflect the most up-to-date evidence.
 The draft Local Plan includes borough-wide development policies, as well as specific allocations for a number of sites that are considered to assist with the delivery of the Plan's Spatial Strategy, and to ensure sufficient land is allocated to help meet present and future needs for housing, employment, retail, social infrastructure and leisure facilities. - 3.3 A Local Plan Direction of Travel consultation was undertaken in early-2020 as the first stage of engagement with residents, businesses and other stakeholders on what the borough's vision for growth and future development should be.
-A 'Call for Sites' consultation was carried out alongside the Direction of Travel consultation and the responses received to the consultations were used to inform the draft Local Plan policies. - 3.4 Public consultation on the draft Local Plan (Regulation 18) will take place from 10th December 2021 until 31st January 2022, alongside supporting documents including the Health Impact Assessment.
-Once the consultation period closes, the responses received will be analysed and will inform the next stage of the Local Plan which will be the pre-publication (Regulation 19) version.
+A 'Call for Sites' consultation was carried out alongside the Direction of Travel consultation and the responses received to the consultations were used to inform the draft Local Plan policies. - Public consultation on the draft Local Plan (Regulation 18) took place from 10th December 2021 until 31st January 2022, alongside supporting documents including the Health Impact Assessment.
+The responses received were analysed and have informed the next stage of the Local Plan which is the Publication (Regulation 19) version.